swiftlang/swift-evolution/proposals/nnnn-actor-initializers.md

 To get the most out of this proposal, it is important to review the existing behaviors of initializer and deinitializer declarations in Swift.

-As with classes, actors support both synchronous and asynchronous initializers, along with a user-provided deinitializer, like so:
+As with classes, actors support both synchronous and asynchronous initializers, along with a customizable deinitializer, like so:

 ```swift
 actor Database {